hpi-swa-teaching/SpellChecking/packages/Spellcheck-Core.package/SPCSpellChecker.class/README.md

 Instance Variables
 	affixPath:		<FilePath>      The path to the current loaded affix file
 	dictionaryPath:  <FilePath>       The path to the current loaded dictionary file
-	hunspell:		<HunspellAPI>    Used for making calls into the hunspell library
+	hunspell:		<SPCHunspellAPI>    Used for making calls into the hunspell library
-	parser:		<SpellingTextParser>   Used for separating a string into its single words
+	parser:		<SPCTextParser>   Used for separating a string into its single words

+Class Variables
+	AddedWords    <Set>      Stores all the words that were added to the dictionary Instance 		<SPCSpellChecker>      Holds the current instance (this class is a singleton)